hamedkh29/edoc/README.md

 Usage
 -----

-To run the E Doc application, Open Visual Studio and click on run!
+To run the E Doc application, Open EDoc.sln file using Visual Studio and click on run!

 Technologies Used
 -----------------